 The faculty in the department for which the student has requested admission reviews all complete applications.
-The Department Chair then forwards the decision to the Admissions Committee for review.
+The Department Chair then forwards the application to the departmental Admissions Committee for review.
 The Admissions Committee reviews the applicant's file and makes the formal recommendation to the Dean of the School of Public Health regarding admission or rejection.
 The Dean reserves the right to make the final decision regarding the admission status of each applicant.